Am I Part of the 46% Who Can’t Live Without Their Phone?

 When Does Phone Usage Become Harmful?

 Phone dependency can become harmful to the user for many reasons.
 There are the more obvious physical dangers such as texting and driving or texting and walking.
-Then there are the less obvious concerns, including lack of physical activity and a decrease in mental health.
+Then there are the less obvious concerns, including a lack of physical activity and a decrease in mental health.
 Let's explore ways in which you could use your smartphone positively.

-How Can I Avoid Harmful Scenarios?
+How Can I Avoid Harmful Smartphone Use?

 Texting and driving or walking: Silence your notifications and instead listen to music or a podcast.